-- Oversees development of paper standards from Clinical and Laboratory Standards Institute (CLSI) and International Organization for Standardization (ISO). - Nominates members to CLSI and ISO document development committees. - Oversees outbound liaisons of committees reporting to the Council on Scientific Affairs. - Review Outbound Liaison reports.

-The outbound liaisons are committee members or designees who share topics that would be of interest to pathologists discussed at the meetings they attend with Standards Committee members.
+- Oversees development of paper standards from Clinical and Laboratory Standards Institute (CLSI) and International Organization for Standardization (ISO). - Nominates members to CLSI and ISO document development committees. - Oversees outbound liaisons of committees reporting to the Council on Scientific Affairs. - Review Outbound Liaison reports to professional organizations and working groups where Outbound Liaisons are appointed to. - The outbound liaisons are committee members or designees who share topics that would be of interest to pathologists discussed at the meetings they attend with Standards Committee members.
 The Standards Committee members might partner with outbound liaisons to publish Shorts on Standards in CAP Today.

-- Expertise in different pathology disciplines, familiarity with CLSI documents and ISO standards is required for 2024. - Interest in establishing national and global standards.
+- Expertise in different pathology disciplines, familiarity with CLSI documents and ISO standards is required. - Interest in establishing national and global standards.